ombori/grid-docs/grid-products/api.md

 ?> Limitations: <br> - 100 products per batch

-### [POST] Push Products V2
+### [POST] Push Products V2 (Beta)
 > **[POST] {base-url}/{tenant-id}/{environment}/products-push**

-This API allows you to upload or merge products following the `GridProduct` format.
+?> This API allows you to upload or merge products following the `GridProduct` format.
 The only required field is `productGroupId` , while other fields are optional.

-?> When pushing products, any product with a matching `productGroupId` will overwrite the existing product with the same `productGroupId`.

 #### Body
 The body of the request should be an Array of [GridProducts]((/grid-products/data-model?id=gridproduct)) JSON format using the `content-type` header `application/json`.